-Studying a degree in our School means gaining the opportunity to enhance your employability by taking on valuable, exciting industrial experience.
+Studying a degree in our Department means gaining the opportunity to enhance your employability by taking on valuable, exciting industrial experience.

 Our Master of Engineering (MEng) is a four-year course offered across all our subject areas.
 The addition of a fourth year includes units in management, as well as options for more specialised topics and a major group design project.

 The MEng can be extended to five years of study with the extra year spent in industry enabling you to graduate as an experienced engineer.

 Explore your industrial experience study options below.

 Placements are valuable ways to gain industrial experience and enhance your employability.
 A good degree is important to employers but increasingly, organisations want graduates to demonstrate that they have undertaken some industrial experience.
 The skills and experience could put you ahead of others when applying for graduate jobs in the future.

 The average starting salary of our engineering graduates is £24,000.

 Most professional engineers will find themselves in positions of responsibility.
 Projects must be planned, costed and managed, and products must be designed, manufactured and marketed in the real world.
 An engineer is thus often required to possess skills in management, decision-making and finance.

 We collaborate with the Alliance Manchester Business School in offering four degree courses with management.